 Crushing injuries often result in internal bleeding and organ damage, along with broken bones and other severe injuries.

 There are many different levels of burn injuries, ranging from minor to severe.
-More minor injuries may heal on their own, while more severe injuries require skin grafts and surgery.
-Severe burns, such as 3rd-degree burns, can cause permanent nerve damage, resulting in the loss of feeling in some areas.
+More minor injuries may heal on their own.
+However, more severe injuries require skin grafts and surgery.
+Severe burns, such as 3rd-degree burns, can cause permanent nerve damage.
+These injuries can result in the loss of feeling in some areas.

 If a commercial vehicle is carrying hazardous materials, burns could occur upon impact.
 A motor vehicle that has caught on fire because of a collision can also cause burn injuries.
 Otherwise, burns are most common in workplace injuries because of fires, explosions, and dangerous chemicals.